Skip to content

 • Providing comprehensive post-operative care to monitor recovery and address complications promptly.

-When selecting a plastic surgeon, consider the following qualifications:
+When selecting a cosnetic breast surgeon, consider the following qualifications:

-• Board certification by the ABPS or relevant certifying body.
+• Board certification by the Association of Breast Surgery and GMC or other relevant certifying body.

 • Completion of accredited residency and fellowship programs.